-- Remember that paper lamination types are limited to matt or no lamination, as the Spot UV requires a certain surface tension not provided by glossier laminations (otherwise the gloss can ‘sink’ into the surface, and nobody wants that!).
+- Remember to choose matt lamination, as the Spot UV requires a certain surface tension not provided by glossier laminations (otherwise the gloss can ‘sink’ into the surface, and nobody wants that!).

 - When submitting a Spot UV design to us, we’ll send you a three page PDF proof, so make sure to check all three pages for alignment, colours, and spelling.

 - Please see our Spot UV guide for more help setting up your artwork.